library(skimr)

 Past-year substance use disorder

-In this third example, the percent in each cell with respect to the grand total is displayed.
-For example, there are 242 adolescents who reported both a MDE and a substance use disorder in the past year, which equals 1.9% or the total (i.e., 242/12950).
+In this table, the percent in each cell with respect to the grand total is displayed.
+For example, there are 242 adolescents who reported both a MDE and a substance use disorder in the past year, which equals 1.9% of the total sample (i.e., 242/12950).
 These adolescents could be classified as having co-morbidity with respect to depression and substance use issues — comorbidity is defined as having two or more illnesses or disorders occurring at the same time.

 Past-year MDE by sex from 2009 - 2019